keras-team/keras-io/templates/getting_started/faq.md

 ### How can I distribute training across multiple machines?

+TensorFlow 2 enables you to write code that is mostly agnostic to how you will distribute it: any code that can run locally can be distributed to multiple workers and accelerators by only adding to it a distribution strategy (`tf.distribute.Strategy`) corresponding to your hardware of choice, without any other code changes.

-Using Keras with `tf.distribute` strategies is the recommended method to perform distributed training on multiple machines.
-Once a Keras model is built, add a `tf.distribute`'s strategy scope enclosing the model building and compiling code, and the training will be distributed according to the `tf.distribute` strategy.
+This also applies to any Keras model: just add a `tf.distribute` distribution strategy scope enclosing the model building and compiling code, and the training will be distributed according to the `tf.distribute` distribution strategy.

-TF2 allows you to write model and training code that is mostly "agnostic" to how you will distribute it.
-You will run your code under a `tf.distribute.Strategy` based on your hardward of choice.
-But other than this, expect that your code which works locally, can be distributed to multiple workers and accelerators without much change.
+For distributed training across multiple machines (as opposed to training that only leverages multiple devices on a single machine), there are two distribution strategies you could use: `MultiWorkerMirroredStrategy` and `ParameterServerStrategy`:

-`tf.distribute.MultiWorkerMirroredStrategy` was created as a synchronous CPU/GPU multi-worker solution to work with Keras-style model building and training loop, using synchronous reduction of gradients across the replicas, and `tf.distribute.experimental.ParameterServerStrategy` as an asynchronous CPU/GPU multi-worker solution, where the parameters are stored on parameter servers, and workers update the gradients to parameter servers asynchronously.
+- `tf.distribute.MultiWorkerMirroredStrategy` implements a synchronous CPU/GPU
+multi-worker solution to work with Keras-style model building and training loop, using synchronous reduction of gradients across the replicas.
+- `tf.distribute.experimental.ParameterServerStrategy` implements an asynchronous CPU/GPU
+multi-worker solution, where the parameters are stored on parameter servers, and workers update the gradients to parameter servers asynchronously.